-- Identify potential opportunities for BC forest products through market research and develop market access strategies; - Ensure BC forest products have access to markets free from regulatory and other barriers through initiatives and research; - Provide customers and foreign regulators with facts about the environmental merits of BC forest products, including the sustainable forest management regime that underlies their production; - Research opportunities in new and emerging markets, and initiate early market exploration activities; - Champion the Province's Wood First priorities and encourage expanded wood use in BC: - Raise awareness of the Province as a world leader in advanced wood construction and design; and - Encourage a robust valued-added sector in BC through enhanced capacity and competitiveness.
+- Promote the benefits of wood as a green building material; - Position B.C. as a global supplier of world-class environmentally friendly forest products; - Research opportunities in new and emerging markets, and initiate early market exploration activities; - Support industry efforts to mitigate non-tariff trade and market barriers for B.C. forest products; - Champion the Province's wood innovation priorities and advance the use of wood building systems and technologies in public and private construction; - Raise awareness of the Province as a world leader in innovative, next generation wood construction and design; and - Encourage a robust valued-added sector in BC through enhanced capacity and competitiveness.